VictorAugDB/Intergalactic-Federation/requirements/acceptTransportContract.md

 - [ ] Get contract in the repository
 - [ ] Check if contract's originPlanet the same as pilot's locationPlanet
 - [ ] Get ship in the repository
-- [ ] Check if ship currentWeight plus contract resources weight is less than weightCapacity
+- [ ] Check if ship weightLevel plus contract resources weight is less than weightCapacity
 - [ ] Update the contract in the repository with the certificationDocument and acceptanceDate
-- [ ] Update the ship currentWeight plus the weight of contract resources
+- [ ] Update the ship weightLevel plus the weight of contract resources
 - [ ] Returns 200 with a success message

 ## Exceptions